SalK91/convex_optimization/docs/convex/12_vector.md

 Affine Transformations: An affine transformation (or affine map) is a function $f : V \to W$ that can be written as $f(x) = A x + b,$ where $A$ is a linear map and $b$ is a fixed vector.
 Affine transformations preserve both affinity and convexity: if $C$ is convex, then $A C + b$ is also convex. is called an affine transformation.
 It represents a linear transformation followed by a translation.
 Affine transformations preserve the structure of affine sets and convex sets, meaning that if a feasible region is convex or affine, applying an affine transformation does not destroy that property.
 This matters for optimization because many models and algorithms implicitly perform affine transformations for example, when reparameterizing variables, scaling features, or mapping between coordinate systems.
 Convexity is preserved under these operations, so the essential geometry of the problem remains intact.

-In summary, vector spaces describe the space in which optimization algorithms move, subspaces capture structural or constraint-related directions, and affine sets model the geometric shapes defined by linear constraints.
-These three ideas form the basic geometric toolkit for understanding optimization problems and will reappear repeatedly throughout the rest of the webbook.

 ## Linear combinations, span, basis, dimension